Haemolytic uraemic syndrome (STEC HUS)

 What causes STEC HUS?

-STEC HUS can occur when infected by a particular type of the E.coli bacteria.
+This is usually caused by infection of a particular type of the E.coli bacteria that is found in animals.
 Infection may come from:

 When STEC HUS does develop, the E.coli bacteria produces a poison called Shiga toxin which damages the cells of the blood vessels in the kidneys.
-This affects how well the kidneys can work and can cause permanent damage if it is not treated.
+This affects how well your kidneys can clean your blood and can cause permanent damage if it is not treated.

 How is STEC HUS diagnosed?

-STEC HUS is usually diagnosed in children by a clinical examination, blood, urine and stool tests.
+STEC HUS is usually diagnosed by blood, urine and stool (poo) tests.

 Does STEC HUS affect other parts of the body?

-Around 3 in 100 people with STEC HUS develop insulin-dependent diabetes as it can affect the functioning of the pancreas.
+Around 3 in 100 people with STEC HUS develop insulin-dependent diabetes as the condition can affect the functioning of the pancreas.

 Does STEC HUS run in families?